 Where Can You Find Free Used Chickens?

 Used chickens can be a good option for a newbie who want eggs quickly, or for someone who isn’t getting as many eggs as wanted.
 Be aware that moving to a new home stresses the hens and they will stop laying for a few weeks.
 Expect around 3 or 4 weeks before they get back in the swing of things.
 Be sure they have light for around 14 hours a day during the winter.
 Feed a quality layer ration with oyster shell on the side.
 Don’t introduce your new hens to an existing flock without going through a quarantine period.
 If they are sick you could lose the whole flock.
 The cost of your pre-owned hens will range from free, to a few dollars.
 It will depend on your area and situation.
 Sometimes good deals can be had by looking on Craigslist.
 Watch for signs of disease.
 If they have watery eyes and noses, or they are sneezing, having trouble breathing, flapping their wings or walking, don’t buy them!
 They could carry diseases and you should sanitize your shoes before wearing them in your chicken coop or yard.
-If you’ve already got them home before you discover they’re sick, I recommend the pressure canning method of dealing with them, unless they are so sick you are afraid to eat them.
+If you’ve already got them home before you discover they’re sick, I recommend butchering, unless they are so sick you are afraid to eat them.
 Keeping them around will only cause you regrets later on.

 Update: All of these hens have been butchered and made into chicken soup now.
 They were given to me about 15 months ago and some continued to lay fairly well for another 6-8 months after coming to our homestead.
 The last of them went into a molt and stopped laying eggs in December.
 I butchered the last two in early January.
 Not bad for free chickens!